babldev/mobility-data-specification/provider/README.md

 For example, 1 hour bucket would look like this:
  - `GET /trips/3600/1543352400` Nov 27, 9pm UTC
  - `GET /trips/3600/1543356000` Nov 27, 10pm UTC

+If the data for the bucket is not yet prepared, a 404 HTTP Status Code should be returned.
+The Agency should retry the request at a later time.
+The Provider and Agency should agree upon an SLA around when data should be ready (e.g. 3 minutes after the hour).

 ### Vehicle Types